Keeping Seniors Safe

 Newcastle Meals on Wheels response to COVID-19 is rapidly changing in line with Department of Health and National Guidelines.
 Our overall goal is to ensure our service is provided to all those in need whilst reducing the potential spread of coronavirus.

-As our clientele is recognised as vulnerable – across our organisation we have taken vital steps and precautions including the following:
+As our clientele is recognised as vulnerable – across our organisation we have taken vital steps and precautions including the following (April 2021 update):

 - All staff have completed COVID-19 Infection control training through Department of Health, and each location has been recognised as a COVID-SAFE location

-- Introduction of Masks wearing by volunteers and staff to avoid transmission, and increase use of hand sanitizing gel in-between each home they visit.
+- Masks wearing is now optional by volunteers and staff to avoid transmission (mandatory when social distancing cannot occur), and increase use of hand sanitizing gel in-between each home they visit.

 - Branches remain close to general public, and branches capped with max of 8 people inside at any one time